-The transfer of primary guard from one station to the next will normally take place at the time of the traversing of flight information region or control area boundaries, this guard being provided at any time, as far as possible, by the station serving the flight information centre or area control centre in whose area the aircraft is flying.
+The transfer of primary guard from one station to the next will normally take place at the time of the traversing of flight information region or control area boundaries, this guard being provided at any time, as far as possible, by the station serving the flight information center or area control center in whose area the aircraft is flying.
 However, where communication conditions so demand, a station may be required to retain primary guard beyond such geographical boundaries or release its guard before the aircraft reaches the boundary, if appreciable improvement in air-ground communication can be effected thereby.

-2.8.2.2.3 Frequencies to be used 2.0.2.2.3 I requerieres to be used
+2.5.2.2.3 Frequencies to be used

-2.8.2.2.3.1 Aircraft stations shall operate on the appropriate radio frequencies.

-The air-ground control radio station shall designate the frequency(ies) to be used under normal conditions by aircraft stations operating under its control.

-In network operation, the initial designation of primary and secondary frequencies shall be made by the network station with which the aircraft makes pre-flight check or its initial contact after take-off.
-This station shall also ensure that other network stations are advised, as required, of the frequency(ies) designated.

-An aeronautical station, when designating frequencies in accordance with 2.8.2.2.3.1.1 or 2.8.2.2.3.1.2, shall take into account the appropriate propagation data and distance over which communications are required.

-If a frequency designated by an aeronautical station proves to be unsuitable, the aircraft station shall suggest an alternative frequency.

-When, notwithstanding the provisions of 2.8.1.1, air-ground frequencies are used for the exchange between network stations of messages essential for coordination and cooperation between the stations, such communication shall, so far as possible, be effected over network frequencies not being used at that time for the bulk of the air-ground traffic.
-In all cases, the communication with aircraft stations shall take priority over the inter-ground station communications.
+- 2.5.2.2.3.1 Aircraft stations shall operate on the appropriate radio frequencies. - 2.5.2.2.3.1.1 The air-ground control radio station shall designate the frequency(ies) to be used under normal conditions by aircraft stations operating under its control. - 2.5.2.2.3.1.2 In network operation, the initial designation of primary and secondary frequencies shall be made by the network station with which the aircraft makes pre-flight check or its initial contact after take-off.
+This station shall also ensure that other network stations are advised, as required, of the frequency(ies) designated. - 2.5.2.3.2 An aeronautical station, when designating frequencies in accordance with 2.5.2.2.3.1.1 or 2.5.2.2.3.1.2, shall take into account the appropriate propagation data and distance over which communications are required. - 2.5.2.2.3.3 If a frequency designated by an aeronautical station proves to be unsuitable, the aircraft station shall suggest an alternative frequency. - 2.5.2.3.4 When, notwithstanding the provisions of 2.5.1.1, air-ground frequencies are used for the exchange between network stations of messages essential for coordination and cooperation between the stations, such communication shall, so far as possible, be effected over network frequencies not being used at that time for the bulk of the air-ground traffic.
+In all cases, the communication with aircraft stations shall take priority over the inter-ground station communications

-2.8.2.2.4 Establishment of communications
+2.5.2.2.4 Establishment of communications

-Aircraft stations shall, if possible, communicate directly with the airground control radio station appropriate to the area in which the aircraft are flying.
-If unable to do so, aircraft stations shall use any relay means available and appropriate to transmit messages to the air-ground control radio station.

-When normal communications from an aeronautical station to an aircraft station cannot be established, the aeronautical station shall use any relay means available and appropriate to transmit messages to the aircraft station.
+- 2.5.2.4.1 Aircraft stations shall, if possible, communicate directly with the airground control radio station appropriate to the area in which the aircraft are flying.
+If unable to do so, aircraft stations shall use any relay means available and appropriate to transmit messages to the air-ground control radio station. - 2.5.2.2.4.2 When normal communications from an aeronautical station to an aircraft station cannot be established, the aeronautical station shall use any relay means available and appropriate to transmit messages to the aircraft station.
 If these efforts fail, the originator shall be advised in accordance with procedures prescribed by the appropriate Authority.